 The differential gear case must be checked for oil leakage before each ride.
 If any leakage is found, have a Yamaha dealer check and repair the ATV.
-In addition, the differential gear oil must be changed as follows at the intervals specified in the periodic maintenance and lubrication chart.
+In addition, the differential gear oil level must be checked and the oil changed as follows at the intervals specified in the periodic maintenance and lubrication chart.